 4. Get Your Finances in Order

 You may have an excellent credit record, but if your finances are in disorder, your mortgage lender will want to know why.
-You should and shouldn't do a few important things in the run-up to applying for a remortgage deal.
-For example:
+There are a few important things you should and shouldn’t do in the run-up to applying for a remortgage deal.

-• Don't apply for any form of credit before your mortgage
+• Don’t apply for any new form of credit before your mortgage application

-• Avoid any heavy or erratic spending before you submit your mortgage application
+• Avoid heavy or erratic spending before submitting your mortgage application

 5. Get a New Mortgage Deal

-The three key ways to find a new mortgage deal are:
+The 3 key ways to find a new mortgage deal are:

 • With your current mortgage provider